 Don't only send your content.
 Prospects will be less suspect of your intentions if you send other people's or other companies' content that could be helpful for their situation.

-For the last few years, I've regularly asked my eight year old son, "How do you get better at things?"
+For the last few years, I've regularly asked my young son, "How do you get better at things?"
 Without hesitation, he now says "practice."
 Not every salesperson is a natural writer, but I'd highly recommend they all start practicing.

 Why should salespeople write?
 Prospects willingly talk to critical-thinking, problem-solving, effective salespeople if they have experience relevant to the prospect's world.
 So, write about your daily experiences helping prospects.
 Share your wisdom.